paultag/notes.pault.ag/notes/debuild-me.md

 Loofah is also another wrapper around Ricky, but for use manually.
 Loofah is able to sync down the apt `Sources` list, and place it in Mongo for fast queries.
-This than allows me to manually run rebuilds on any Source package that fits a set of critera (written in the form of a Mongo query), which get pulled and uploaded by `Ricky`.
+This than allows me to manually run rebuilds on any Source package that fits a set of criteria (written in the form of a Mongo query), which get pulled and uploaded by `Ricky`.

 An example script to rebuild any packages that `Build-Depend` on